The good people at the Wellingtonista have put together this guide to enhance your Webstock experience.

 - Tommy Millions: finally Wellington has pizza-by-the-slice, and very delicious it is too.
 Plus you’ll find it conveniently located in the kiosk right outside the Saint James Theatre.

 - Burger Fuel: definitely a step up from the major chains, Burger Fuel has two convient locations in the two big late night areas, and offer vegetarian and vegan goodness as well as all the fried meaty bacony goodness others might want.

 Need to buy presents for ones you left behind to come to Webstock?
 The Frank Kitts Underground Craft Market on Saturdays is a good bet.
-If you’re looking to fill your facehole, Harbourside Market on Sundays in Waitangi Park is the place to be.
+If you’re looking to fill your facehole, the City Market and Harbourside Market right next to each other on Sundays in Waitangi Park is the place to be.
 Friday nights has the night market in Leftbank off Cuba Street, and Saturday night has a food market in Lower Cuba Street.

 Get your ass on a #2 bus out to Miramar.
 There you’ll find the Weta Cave, as well as the Roxy Cinema, which is co-owned by Weta guy Sir Richard Taylor.
 The Roxy has recently reopened, restored to its former glory with bonus amazing murals by Greg Broadmore — it has to be seen to be believed.
 While you’re there, get great Mexican food at La Boca Loca — we love them not just because they’re delicious but also because they pay their staff a Living Wage.